top of page

 5. Mediation Fosters Cooperation.

-Mediation fosters a problem-solving approach, which invites cooperation.
-This is especially important where the preservation of a relationship is critical, which may occur between parents negotiating a parenting plan, neighbors, family members, co-workers, and landlord-tenant associations.
+Mediation fosters problem-solving and invites cooperation.
+This is especially important where the preservation of a relationship is critical, which may occur between parents negotiating a parenting plan, neighbors, family members, co-workers, and landlords and tenants.

 6. Mediation Improves Communication.